 My goal is to give parents & caregivers in our school community the resources needed to extend student learning at home, and to share my professional practice with teacher colleagues around the world in the interest of improving my craft.
-Week ending 10/28/11 Kindergarten What we covered / did / explored: Practiced logging on all by ourselves with Control-Alt-Delete and the Kindergarten user ID.
+Week ending 10/28/11 Kindergarten.
 Smsteacher - seasonpuzzle.
 I have a puzzle piece outline that I've used for two projects already.

 I have four groups of first graders, but it would work to just divide one class into four groups.
 We had a discussion about the seasons.
+I had the students design a puzzle piece for their season: winter, spring, summer, fall.
+Once the pieces are cut out, we will display them in the hall.
+I have some photos below the template.
 Thisissand.com.
 Jacksonpollock_by_miltos_manetas.swf (application/x-shockwave-flash Object) Speakaboos.com: stories, games, interactives and MORE!
 Good morning all, Heard about this great resource yesterday on Twitter from Patrick Higgins.

 It’s called and it’s a free literacy site with fantastic interactive stories, songs, games, printables and more.
 I love the intuitive UI (user interface to all you non-geeks), which makes the site suitable for individual use by even the youngest students in a center or at home.
 The movies and animations are first-rate, with crisp graphics and terrific audio.
 The wide range of subjects mean you and your learners will easily be able to find content relevant to your curriculum.
 Here’s the basic movie interface (the mainstay of the site): Simple.
 If you have an interactive white board (IWB), the flash activities are great to get the kids out of their seats and get their squeaky fingers* onto the board: The “You might also like” feature is a handy addition that makes it easy to locate similar / related activities.
 Hope this helps, BBC Bitesize: quality, all-you-can-eat interactives for K-12 & beyond!